 Conventional Intravenous Blood Sampling

-The most common method of obtaining a blood sample, conventional blood sampling requires a phlebotomist to collect a relatively large volume of blood intravenously (from your vein) using a hypodermic needle connected to an evacuation tube.
-Once the sample is collected in the evacuation tube, it can be delivered to a laboratory for analysis.
+Conventional blood sampling is the most common method for performing blood analysis.
+This method requires a phlebotomist to collect a relatively large volume of blood from your vein using a hypodermic needle connected to an evacuation tube.
+Once the sample is collected, it can be delivered to a laboratory for analysis.

 - Skilled & trained phlebotomist required to perform the sample collection.